Katsusan/DouyuBarrage/README.md

 ---------------

 - Support more messages shown(such as gifts).
-- Support more ways of display.
+- Support more ways of display.(such as GUI)

 Related Project
 ---------------

-A Douyu barrage tool(python) also here. [https://github.com/rieuse/DouyuTV](https://github.com/rieuse/DouyuTV)
+A douyu barrage tool(python) also here. [https://github.com/rieuse/DouyuTV](https://github.com/rieuse/DouyuTV)

 License